 (5) Gas turbines with a heat input at peak load less than 10 million Btu per hour.

-(6) Emergency power generating stationary internal combustion engines, as defined in Subdivision 200.1(cq) of this Chapter, and engine test cells at engine manufacturing facilities that are utilized for research and development, reliability performance testing, or quality assurance performance testing.
+(6) Emergency power generating stationary internal combustion engines, as defined in section 200.1(cq) of this Title, and engine test cells at engine manufacturing facilities that are utilized for research and development, reliability performance testing, or quality assurance performance testing.
 Stationary internal combustion engines used for peak shaving and/or demand response programs are not exempt.

 Combustion - Related

 (7) Non-contact water cooling towers and water treatment systems for process cooling water and other water containers designed to cool, store or otherwise handle water that has not been in direct contact with gaseous or liquid process streams.

 (8) Feed and grain milling, cleaning, conveying, drying and storage operations including grain storage silos, where such silos exhaust to an appropriate emission control device, excluding grain terminal elevators with permanent storage capacities over 2.5 million U.S. bushels, and grain storage elevators with capacities above one million bushels.

 (9) Equipment used exclusively to slaughter animals, but not including other equipment at slaughterhouses, such as rendering cookers, boilers, heating plants, incinerators, and electrical power generating equipment.